Richard Reader Harris (barrister): Ten Lost Tribes

 In 1907 Reader Harris wrote his book "The Lost Tribes of Israel", which expressed his belief in the theory that the Anglo-Saxons are descended from the Ten Lost Tribes:

 Such then are the Scriptures that appear to me to furnish strong evidence in favour of the contention of those who believe that in the Anglo-Saxon race God possesses today the descendants of the house of Israel.
 If this be true, it adds tremendously to our responsibilities, and opens before us in a way that no human tongue can describe, spiritual possibilities, temporal possibilities, national possibilities, and universal possibilities.

 Death

-On 25 March 1909 Reader Harris suffered a stroke and remained in a coma at his home in London and without regaining consciousness he died four days later at the age of sixty-one.
+On 25 March 1909, Reader Harris suffered a stroke and remained in a coma at his home in London.
+Without regaining consciousness he died four days later at the age of sixty-one.
 On 6 April, two thousand people attempted to attend his funeral at West Norwood Cemetery.
 Hundreds stood outside.